Investors

 Seek to understand and meet shareholder needs and expectations

-Take into account wider stakeholder and social responsibilities and their implications for long-term success
+Take into account wider stakeholder interests, including social and environmental responsibilities and their implications for long-term success

 Principle 7